-- 1. The flexibility of the commercial action rules in Chapter 40 of the Ordinary Cause Rules 1993 affords to the parties the opportunity of a flexible, efficient and cost-effective means of resolving disputes of a commercial or business nature.
-The creation of an administrative court serving Dundee, Forfar and Perth, to be organised administratively as "the Tayside Commercial Court" should ensure significant improvement in the efficient disposal of such of the business as falls within the definition of a commercial action in terms of rule 40.1(2)(a). - 2.
+- 1. The flexibility of the commercial action rules in Chapter 40 of the Ordinary Cause Rules 1993 affords to the parties the opportunity of a flexible, efficient and costeffective means of resolving disputes of a commercial or business nature.
+Use of the Commercial Procedure is encouraged in this Sheriffdom.
+An administrative court ("the Tayside Commercial Court") serving Dundee, Forfar and Perth, was established in 2017 to ensure significant improvement in the efficient disposal of such of the business as falls within the definition of a commercial action in terms of rule 40.1(2)(a).
+The Tayside Commercial Court will now serve Alloa, Dundee, Dunfermline, Falkirk, Forfar, Kirkcaldy, Perth and Stirling and be known as "the Tayside, Central and Fife Commercial Court". - 2.
 The purpose of this practice note is to inform parties and their agents of the court's approach to a number of procedural matters in commercial actions. - 3.
-This practice note has effect from 01 July 2017.
+This practice note has effect from 22 August 2023.
+Practice note No.1 of 2020 is revoked with immediate effect.